-This year the CHA has initiatied two significant environmental projects.
+In 2014 the CHA initiatied two significant environmental projects.

-They are the 'Shoreline Improvement Project' and the 'Septic Health Project'.
+They were the 'Shoreline Improvement Project' and the 'Septic Health Project'.

 To learn more about them, follow